gbmhunter/blog/content/electronics/projects/columbus-radio/index.md

 Here is a photo of the finished media-streaming, internet aware radio!

-{{< img src="columbus-radio-420-closeup-on-stand-with-effect.jpg" width="904px" caption="The finished Columbus radio, streaming music from the internet using Volumio and Spotify!"  >}}
+{{% figure src="columbus-radio-420-closeup-on-stand-with-effect.jpg" width="904px" caption="The finished Columbus radio, streaming music from the internet using Volumio and Spotify!"  %}}

 ## Statistics